sun-umn/NCVX_Documentation/docs/install.rst

 Installation
 ============

-Installing GRANSO is simple.
+Installing PyGRANSO is simple.
 Here is a step by step plan on how to do it.

 .. note::
     TODO